Not only are you a rude speed-demon, but a light-running scofflaw as well.

 How many times I've bristled at hearing someone say of a play or novel or movie, "It's good, but it's depressing."
 My inner response is: "Why 'but'?"
 Would the same person ever say, "It's good, but it's uplifting"?
 Why are some people so quick to use the word "depressing" as anything from a warning to a pejorative?

 My views on this matter have led more than a few individuals to form some misconceptions about me.
 Chief among these is that, a priori, I like works of art that are sad, grim or seemingly without hope.
 This is emphatically not the case; it would be accurate to say that I don't mind if a work of art is depressing.
 If an artist has produced something in which I find worth and depth, irrespective of its emotional tenor, I am uplifted by having been reached and touched by it.
-What care I if the bad guys win, whether Boy eventually gets Girl, or if it ends in a minor key?
+What care I if the bad guys win, whether Boy or Girl eventually gets Girl or Boy, or if it ends in a minor key?

 Some people are maddeningly fickle: they accept feel-good art without hesitation – even if they readily acknowledge its inferior quality – but balk at anything which yields a less-than-happy ending, although it is the obvious work of a master.
 One of the most specious arguments in support of this viewpoint is: "The world is such a depressing place already.
 Why should I spend time watching or reading something that will just remind me of that?
 I'd rather spend my time with something that will take my mind off sad things."
 Hardnosed though I may seem, I regard that viewpoint as escapism – using the work of an artist as an anesthetic against reality.